genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 ## FixEnumValues

 Converts non-matching enum values in the database to SNAKE_CASE.
-This script is intended to be used after a dictionary change that adds new enum values.
+This command is intended for use after a dictionary change that adds new enum values.
 It will only update the data if the converted value matches the list of enum values in the dictionary.

-Changes will only be applied to the database if run with the **--commit** flag.
+Changes will only be applied to the database if the command is run with the **--commit** flag.

 :::warning
 Stop all processes before using this command.